EzAccount/ezaccount.github.io/research.md

 # Publications, preprints

+* Random pemutations and stochastic Demazure product (2025+) • In preparation
 * (with L. Petrov) Asymptotics of noncolliding q-exchangeable random walks (2023) • <a href="https://iopscience.iop.org/article/10.1088/1751-8121/acedda/meta"> Journal of Physics A: Mathematical and Theoretical, 56(36) </a>• <a href="https://arxiv.org/abs/2303.02380">arXiv:2303.02380 [math.PR]</a>
 * (with  A. Kuznetsov, I. Mursenkova, A. Militsina,  M. Timokhin) Digital processing of shadowgraph images taking into account the diffraction of light at a shock front (2021) <a href="https://iopscience.iop.org/article/10.1088/1742-6596/2127/1/012001/meta"> Journal of Physics: Conference Series</a>, Volume 2127.
 * (with M. Timokhin, I. Mursenkova and I. Znamenskaya)  Shock-wave Thickness Influence to the Light Diffraction on a Plane Shock Wave (2020) <a href="https://aip.scitation.org/doi/10.1063/5.0029612">Physics of Fluids 32, 116103</a>